Common Questions About...

 What is the forensics exposure?

-We have an affiliated forensic pathology fellowship with is located at the Pima County Office of the Medical Examiner (OME).
+We have an affiliated forensic pathology fellowship which is located at the Pima County Office of the Medical Examiner (OME).
 The OME sees >200 autopsy cases a year and has full time forensic anthropologists who analyze skeletal remains.
 All residents are required to perform a one month rotation at the OME, usually during their PGY-3 or -4 year.

 What fellowships are available at the program?

-• GI Pathology (applying for ACGME accreditation)
+• GI Pathology (ACGME accredited)

 • Hematopathology (ACGME accredited)